 Strong 20: Functional Strength Training Program

-Build strength for the demands of everyday life with this free functional strength training program: Strong in 20!
+Build strength for the demands of everyday life with this free functional strength training program: Strong 20!
 Push, pull, squat, hinge, lunge and rotate.
 Mimicking the moves you do everyday.
 So you can move better and feel stronger.
 Download this free, full body workout plan with daily workout videos on YouTube.
 All you need is a set of dumbbells and 20 minutes a day.

 woman kneeling holding dumbbell at her face as part of strong20 functional strength training workout